 A recruiter will glance over your resume for an average of 6 seconds before moving on to the next resume.
 This is not because they are biased, or lazy.
 A recruiter has to go through dozens, even hundreds of resumes in a day.
 Dealing with this sheer number of resumes makes them a sort of expert, and by just glancing over a resume for a few seconds, they are able to ascertain if the candidate is worthwhile or not.

 Keeping this in mind, if your resume is too lengthy, recruiters are most likely to toss it, as they simply do not have the time and patience to go through it.
 On the other hand, if a resume looks too short at first glance, it might give the recruiter the impression of something lacking.

-- Ideally, your resume should be one page long.
+- Ideally, your one page resume is apt.
 Two pages- maximum.

 - Add all relevant details at the beginning, so it catches the eye of the person reading the resume.